 The Compensation Committee has sole and exclusive authority to grant equity awards to all employees who are not new hires and to all new hires who are subject to Section 16 of the Exchange Act.
 The Compensation Committee and the Executive Committee of the Board each independently has the authority to grant equity awards to new hires who are not Section 16 employees.
 Awards granted by the Executive Committee are not subject to approval or ratification by the Board or the Compensation Committee.
 For purposes of these procedures, a new hire means: (i) an employee who is commencing employment with the Company or its subsidiaries; or (ii) an employee who is receiving a promotion to a new position with the Company or one of its subsidiaries.
 The grant date of any award to a new hire shall be the first day that NASDAQ is open in the calendar month following the employee's commencement of employment or the date of the employee's promotion (as the case may be).
-Other than awards to new hires, awards may only be granted (i) at one or more meetings held during the last two weeks of May, August and/or November of each year and/or (ii) at one or more meetings held during the first eleven days of March of each year.
-The grant date of any equity award granted at May, August or November meetings (as the case may be).
-The grant date of any equity award granted at a March meeting shall be March 14th or, if NASDAQ is closed on March 14th, the first day that NASDAQ is open prior to March 14th.
+Other than awards to new hires, awards may only be granted (i) at one or more meetings held during the last two weeks of May, August and/or November of each year and/or (ii) at one or more meetings held during the first day equity award granted at May, August or November meetings shall be the first day that NASDAQ is open in June, September or December, respectively, following such May, August or November meetings (as the case may be).
+The grant date of any equity award granted at March 14th, the first day that NASDAQ is open prior to March 14th.
 The procedures also require certain same day documentation.